Wanjie-Ryan/Go-Budget/readme.md

 Title string `gorm:"index; type:varchar(200);not null"`

 The above model declaration tells GORM to create a DB index on the column.
-Indexe make searching/filtering faster, although it DOES NOT enfore uniqueness
+Indexes make searching/filtering faster, although it DOES NOT enfore uniqueness

 onDelete cascade --> if a user is deleted, their budgets are automatically deleted